rougin/basilisk/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

 Basilisk is a skeleton project made for [Slytherin](https://roug.in/slytherin/) which provides a code structure that is based on my [experiences](https://roug.in/) creating projects using Slytherin as it's foundation.
-The said code structure should be easy to understand and based on on [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+The said code structure should be easy to understand and be based on [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 ## Installation